nikitavoloboev/data/macOS/apps/2Do.md

 ![](https://i.imgur.com/notPjjl.png)

 ## Notes
-- go to 2Do list from URL scheme
+- Go to 2Do list from URL scheme
 	- `twodo://x-callback-url/showList?name=next` would go to to `next` list.
 	- more [here](https://www.2doapp.com/kb/article/url-schemes.html)